jasonjac2/OneMoreWiki/~-Developer-Notes.md

 ## Adding a New Command

 1. Add a new class file to the Commands folder.
-Name the class with a recognizable name such as TrimCommand and its file name should reflect the class name such as TrimCommand.cs.
+   1. Name the class with a descriptive name of the form <name>Command such as TrimCommand
+   1. the file name should match the class name such as TrimCommand.cs.
 1. The class should derive from the Command class and be marked _internal_
 1. The class should have a public constructor
 1. The class should have a public entry point method such as Execute()
-1. Add a new method to the AddinCommands.cs file to invoke the command, giving it a similar name replacing Command with Cmd, such as TrimCmd and implemented as shown here:
+1. Add a new method to the AddinCommands.cs file to invoke the command
+   1. The name should be derived from the class, replacing Command with Cmd such as TrimCmd

+      ```csharp
-		public void TrimCmd(IRibbonControl control)
+      public async Task TrimCmd(IRibbonControl control)
-		{
-			factory.GetCommand<TrimCommand>().Execute();
-		}
+          => await factory.Run<TrimCommand>(false);
+      ```

-1. If the command needs a test to determine whether it should be enabled, use one of the existing enablers or add one to the AddInsEnablers.cs file.
+1. If the enabled state of the command depends on the OneNote context then use one of the existing enablers or add one to the AddInsEnablers.cs file.

 1. Add a button control to the Properties\Ribbon.xml file
-   a.
-Specify a unique id and label property
+   1. Specify a unique id and label property
-   a.
-Choose an appropriate imageMso name from [imageMso List (PDF saved)](https://bert-toolkit.com/imagemso-list.html)
+   1. Choose an appropriate imageMso name from [imageMso List (PDF saved)](https://bert-toolkit.com/imagemso-list.html)
-   b.
-If an enabler is needed, specify the required one with a getEnabled property
+   1. If an enabler is needed, specify the required one with a getEnabled property
-   c.
-Set the onAction property to the &lt;name&gt;Cmd method added to AddIns.cs
+   1. Set the onAction property to the &lt;name&gt;Cmd method added to AddIns.cs

+      ```xml
+      <button
+        id="ribClearBackgroundButton"
+        imageMso="PivotTableClearMenu"
+        getLabel="GetRibbonLabel"
+        getEnabled="GetBodyContext"
+        onAction="ClearBackgroundCmd"/>
+      ```

 ## Rebuilding for 32-Bit Machines

 There is no technical different between the 32-bit build and 64-bit build of OneMore and its DLLs.
 But there are 32-bit and 64-bit installers for OneMore.
 On a Windows 64-bit machine, either installer will work with either 32-bit or 64-bit OneNote.
 But if you have a 32-bit machine, you need to use the 32-bit installer.

 The Setup project will build as a 32-bit installer by default.
 There are two options to build a 64-bit installer:

-### Option 1
+### Option 1 - _Change Visual Studio Project Setting_

 The Setup project is configured for a 32-Bit installation of OneNote.
 If you have a 64-bit version then you should change the TargetPlatform property in the Setup project. _Note there is no need to